davidparsson/pre-commit-scripts/README.md

 </pre>

-Assuming that the script is set up to match the `*.migration` files in the path `db/` for every module, it would **not** be possible to commit a file named `module1/db/05.migration`.
+Assuming that the script is set up to match the `*.migration` files in the path `db/` for every module, it would **not** be possible to commit a file named `module1/db/05.migration` since a file named `06.migration` exists in module2.
-A correct filename could rather be `module1/db/07.migration`.
+A correct filename would rather be module1/db/07.migration`.

 Usage
 -----